mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/cpf-exceptions/cpf0000-exception.md

 ---
 title: CPF0000Exception class
-description: Defines the core behavior of all the CPFxxxx exceptions.
+description: "Defines the core behavior of all the CPFxxxx exceptions. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Defines the core behavior of all the CPFxxxx exceptions.